 When it comes to downsizing, the process is not a simple one.
 Therefore, you need to plan well to avoid making the above mistakes.
 Set time for the task, be honest when decluttering, and do not pay too much attention to things you leave behind.

 After decluttering, hire a professional moving company to help you pack and move your items.
-When you engage a reliable company such as NYC movers, they will ensure your items arrive in the new home in one piece.
+When you engage a reliable company, they will ensure your items arrive in the new home in one piece.

 Since they are experienced and have tools and great moving equipment, you can be assured the process will go on smoothly.
 You can choose to pack the items and hire for moving only or engage them for full services.